 - Herbs and Seasonings: Ground cumin, oregano (fresh or dried), fresh cilantro, cayenne pepper (optional), salt and pepper and fresh lemon juice.

-How Do You Make Albondigas Soup From Scratch?
+How to Make Albondigas

 - Make the Albondigas: Combine the meatball ingredients and shape into 1-inch balls.